benlavender/homelab-docs/guides/Linux/guides/NetworkManager.md

 At default `NetworkManager` manages all ethernet devices without their own connection configured on disk; where each connection would be named `Wired connection #` etc. These connections have DHCPv4 and IPV6 features enabled.

+## DHCP:

+By default `NetworkManager` uses its own DHCP, likely based on `n-dhcp4` but it can be changed for another one.

+## DNS:

+At default `NetworkManager` updates `/etc/resolv.conf` with the nameservers provided by the connections.
+There is no cache unless another library is used.

 ## Configurations files:

 Configuration files are in the `key=value` pair style in sections denoted by `[section-name]` with hashes as comments.